Electric Vehicle Charging

-A Level II electric vehicle charger consists of a wall-mounted, hard-wired EV charging station that delivers up to a 24 kWh charge in 4-8 hours.
+A Level II electric vehicle charger consists of a wall-mounted, hard-wired EV charging station that delivers up to a 24 kWh charge in 4-8 hours so you can wake up every morning to a fully charged vehicle.
 This is roughly half the time it will take to charge an electric vehicle with a 120V plug-in outlet charger.

 A grid-tied solar electric system is the best way to put solar to work for your electric car.
 A grid-tied system will produce power whenever the sun is out, regardless of whether your house needs it that moment or not.
 So, if you are at work (and charging there!), the power generated at your home will be sold to the grid.
 You get that power back in the form of a credit, which you can use at night while re-charging your EV.

 Ready to get started?
 Contact us for information on how to combine an electric vehicle and sunshine for carbon-free driving.

 * Assuming all-electric driving, which is possible for some but not all Volt drivers.
 Our prediction is based on real-world data collected from a 2012 Chevy Volt, where we are able to achieve 40 mi driving radius on pure electric.
 The 20-year cost of energy on a 4.8kw solar electric system (as of Aug, 2012) is $0.08/kWh.
 The Chevy Volt’s battery pack is 16kWh and Chevy claims that up to 50% will be discharged in driving.
 4kWh gets you 20miles, for a cost of $0.32, vs. the $3.60+ that will cost you in gasoline.